tatewilhelm/tatewilhelm/content/resumeex/index.md

 ***

 ## Awards / Accomplishments
-Here's the accomplishments I, or teams I have been a part of have received over the years.
+Here is the accomplishments I, or teams I have been a part of have received over the years.

 |                    Award                    | Description                                     |    Year     |
 |:-------------------------------------------:|-------------------------------------------------|:-----------:|